CHARMING INSIGHTS

 While these are high-profile examples, the greenwashing story plays itself out daily, with far-reaching and negative consequences.
 Greenwashing undermines the legitimate efforts of companies genuinely trying to be environmentally responsible.
 In some cases, greenwashing can have legal consequences; in the United States, for example, the Federal Trade Commission (FTC) has the authority to take action against companies that make false or misleading environmental claims.

-And of course, there is the hit your brand reputation – and your organization’s bottom line – would take in the event of a greenwashing scandal.
+And of course, there is the hit to your brand reputation — and your organization’s bottom line — that comes with this sort of behavior.

 Becoming a Sustainability Champion